coxy1989/tfmr/README.md

 [![CircleCI](https://circleci.com/gh/coxy1989/tfmr.svg?style=svg)](https://circleci.com/gh/coxy1989/tfmr)

 This repository provides a modified implementation of the *decoder* component of the architecture described in the paper: *Attention is all you need* [1].
-In addition, example usage is provided with a character level language model.
+In addition, example usage is provided by means of a language model tranined on a small baking cookbook.

 The architecture implemented in this repository is similiar to that described in the paper: *Improving Language Understanding by Generative Pre-Training* [2], in that it can be thought of as a standalone *decoder* component from [1] that omits the attention layer which interfaces with an encoder.
 However, whereas the implementation in [2] makes some additional architectural changes, this implementation stays true to the original description in [1].